 The assessment of canola line MON94100 was restricted to human food safety and nutritional issues.
-This assessment therefore does not address any risks to the environment that may occur as the result of growing canola line MON94100, or any risks to animals that may consume feed derived from canola line MON94100.
+The assessment therefore did not address any risks to the environment that may occur as a result of growing canola line MON94100, or any risks to animals that may consume feed derived from canola line MON94100.
 Cultivation in Australia or New Zealand would require separate regulatory assessment and approval, by the Gene Technology Regulator in Australia and by the EPA in New Zealand.